Abbán: Family and early life

+Miracles

+According to the Lives, Abbán wrought miracles to aid his journey to Italy.
+Once there, Abbán's saintly powers proved to be of much use in warding off any danger presented by men, monsters and supernatural phenomena.
+Throughout the text, Abbán can be seen demonstrating his powers, exercising special authority over rivers and seas.

+In one notable use of his power over water, Abbán later baptized the daughter of an old nobleman who desired a son, and miraculously changed the child's gender to male.
+This delighted the local nobility and resulted in the son becoming king later.
+This change in gender is one of the most uncommon types of miracles attributed to Irish saints, with only Saint Gerald of Mayo being recorded as performing a similar miracle.

+The Lives say that later in life, Abbán saved a boy from a river, calmed wolves to save cattle, and kept snow from ruining a Bible left outside.

 Foundations

 The glosses to the two entries for Abbán in the Félire Óengusso associate him with Mag Arnaide (County Wexford), in the territory of the Uí Chennselaig (also Uí Buide), and with Cell Abbáin (County Laois), in the territory of the Uí Muiredaig.

 However, Abbán's activities were also linked to many other parts of Ireland.
 Of special note is the tradition that Saint Gobnait was his sister and that his grave was to be found near her church or nunnery in Bairnech, now Ballyvourney (Muskerry, County Cork).
 As the later recensions suggest, Ailbe's original Life seems to build on this connection by claiming that Abbán founded Ballyvourney and gave it to his sister.

 According to his Lives, he began to found a string of churches after returning from a second visit to Rome.
 Other churches said to have been founded by him include Cell Ailbe (Co.
 Meath) and Camross (Co.
 Laois), as well as a monastery at Nurney, County Carlow of which an early high cross survives.

 The Bollandists argued that the Abbán of Mag Arnaide and the Abbán of Cell Abbáin were originally two distinct saints, one commemorated on 16 March, the other on 27 October, but that the two were conflated from an early period.
 This conclusion, however, has been rejected by scholars like W.W.
 Heist and Charles Plummer.

 There is also a brief biographical reference to Abbán in the official hagiographical compilation of the Eastern Orthodox Church, The Great Synaxaristes for 13 May.
 This source states that he was baptised in 165 AD, became a missionary in the Abingdon area of England, and reposed in peace.